Parasite SEO, Satellite Websites, & Barnacle SEO Pages 2019

 Determine Your Link Budget and Do Keyword Research Accordingly

 If you only want to spend a couple hundred on backlinks, it’s probably a good idea to use a keyword that is relatively easy to rank.
-You can use our keyword difficulty tool at this link.
+To find low competition keywords, we recommend using a keyword suggest tool like ours.
+You can also use our keyword difficulty tool at this link if you want to get data on a specific keyword.
 Anything with a keyword difficulty of 40 or less on our tool can probably be ranked with a couple hundred dollars.
 To find related keywords, we suggest putting a few of the sites that are ranking on the first page into Ahrefs or SEMrush and checking what keywords they rank for.
 You can just use the terms they are ranking for already.
+If you would rather outsource your keyword research and/or your overall content marketing efforts, consider ordering our content marketing service to do it for you.

 Step Three: Pick an Authoritative Satellite Site That Google Is Ranking Often for Related Keywords

-Here are some websites that are ranking well in 2018 for their respective niches:
+Here are some websites that we have noticed are ranking well in 2019 for their respective niches:

 In this case, blogs and forums tend to work well.